bcgov/climr/README.md

 Historical observational time series are obtained from [ClimateNA](https://climatena.ca/) (Wang et al. 2016).

 CMIP6 global climate model simulations were downloaded from the [Earth System Grid Federation](https://aims2.llnl.gov/search/cmip6).
 The majority of these downloads were conducted by Tongli Wang, Associate Professor at the UBC Department of Forest and Conservation Sciences.
-The 13 global climate models selected for `climr`, and best practices for ensemble analysis, are described in Mahony (2022).
+The 13 global climate models selected for `climr`, and best practices for ensemble analysis, are described in Mahony et al. (2022) and summarized in Mahony (2022).

 ## Installation